opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: When a level is loaded, OpenToonz checks if its syntax matches one of the level formats specified into Preferences > Loading > Level Settings by Format.
 In this case the Level Settings specified will be applied.
 It is possible to add as many format as you want defining them by a Regular Expression.
 This way, different settings can be automatically applied to different kind of levels.

-.. note:: It is possible to Ignore the Alpha Channel of levels loaded on the column 1 by activating the option in Prefernces>Xsheet.
+.. note:: It is possible to Ignore the Alpha Channel of levels loaded on the column 1 by activating the option in Preferences > Xsheet.

 In the file tree available on the left there are the following main items: